Siroopfles/NovaPort/README.md

   - Develops and oversees the execution of test plans.
   - Coordinates bug investigations and verifications.
   - Ensures the quality of releases (e.g., via `WF_QA_RELEASE_CANDIDATE_VALIDATION_001_v1.md`).
-  - Ensures its team logs structured `ErrorLogs` and `LessonsLearned` in ConPort, and that `active_context.open_issues` is kept up-to-date (via coordination).
+  - Ensures its team logs structured `ErrorLogs` and `LessonsLearned` in the database, and that `active_context.open_issues` is kept up-to-date (via coordination).
 - **Specialists:** Nova-SpecializedBugInvestigator, Nova-SpecializedTestExecutor, Nova-SpecializedFixVerifier.

 ### Specialized Modes

 Each Specialized Mode has a highly focused role and operates under the direct instruction of its Lead Mode.
 They receive a `Subtask Briefing Object` for a small, specific task and report back with `attempt_completion`.
-They interact with ConPort and the file system using tools defined in their system prompts.
+They interact with NovaPort-MCP and the file system using tools defined in their system prompts.

-#### Proactive ConPort Linking (v3)
+#### Proactive Linking (v3)

 A key improvement in v3 is that all Specialist Modes are now required to proactively contribute to the project's knowledge graph.
-In their `attempt_completion`, they MUST include a `Suggested_ConPort_Links` section, proposing logical links between the items they've created and other relevant items in ConPort.
+In their `attempt_completion`, they MUST include a `Suggested_ConPort_Links` section, proposing logical links between the items they've created and other relevant items in the database.
 Their Lead is then responsible for reviewing and actioning these suggestions, ensuring the knowledge graph remains rich and interconnected.

 #### Architect Team

 - **Nova-SpecializedSystemDesigner:** Focuses on detailed system and component design, API specifications, and data modeling.
-Logs `SystemArchitecture`, `APIEndpoints`, `DBMigrations` in ConPort.
+Logs `SystemArchitecture`, `APIEndpoints`, `DBMigrations` in the database.
-- **Nova-SpecializedConPortSteward:** Focuses on ConPort data integrity, quality, glossary management, and logging configurations (`ProjectConfig`, `NovaSystemConfig`), `ImpactAnalyses`, `RiskAssessment`, `ConPortSchema` proposals.
-Executes ConPort Health Checks.
+- **Nova-SpecializedNovaPortSteward:** Focuses on database data integrity, quality, glossary management, and logging configurations (`ProjectConfig`, `NovaSystemConfig`), `ImpactAnalyses`, `RiskAssessment`, `ConPortSchema` proposals.
+Executes database Health Checks.
-- **Nova-SpecializedWorkflowManager:** Focuses on creating, updating, and managing workflow `.md` files in `.nova/workflows/` and `.roo/` system prompts, and their corresponding `DefinedWorkflows` entries in ConPort.
+- **Nova-SpecializedWorkflowManager:** Focuses on creating, updating, and managing workflow `.md` files in `.nova/workflows/` and `.roo/` system prompts, and their corresponding `DefinedWorkflows` entries in the database.

 #### Developer Team